 #12: The Dutch Door Dog Portal That Makes Every Arrival the Best Part of Your Day

-You know that moment your golden shoves her nose through the blinds the second she hears your car?
-That energy — but make it architectural.
+You know that moment when your golden shoves her nose through the blinds the second she hears your car?
+That energy, but make it architectural.

-If you love creating dedicated spaces for your dog throughout the home, 12 Dog Spaces in House Design Ideas You’ll Want to Steal! has some seriously good inspo.
+If you love creating dedicated spaces for your dog throughout your home, then 12 Dog Spaces in House Design Ideas You’ll Want to Steal! is packed with some seriously good inspo.

 📸 Photo credit: Instagram @cockburnjoinerymyaree